TeamLumi/luminescent-team/docs/faq.md

 ### Will you be adding new Pokemon?
 What about regional forms?

 As of 2.0.1 beta, Luminescent Platinum includes Pokémon 1-493, their regional forms, and any associated evolutions.
-Generation 5+ Pokémon will not be added until 3.0 (estimated mid-2023).
+Generation 5+ Pokémon will not be added until 3.0.
 See [this page](incense-regional.mdx) for more info.

 ### How do I encounter regional Pokémon?